EliziumNet/Loopz/Elizium.Loopz/docs/Initialize-ShellOperant.md

   The options specify how the operant is created and must be a PSCustomObject with the following fields (examples provided inside brackets relate to Rename-Many command):

++ SubRoot: This field is optional and specifies another sub-directory under which
 + ShortCode ('remy'): a short string denoting the related command
 + OperantName ('UndoRename'): name of the operant class required
 + Shell ('PoShShell'): The type of shell that the command should be generated for.
 So